Uniqueness and universality of the Brownian map: The case of triangulations

-Let $\mathscr{T}_n$ denote the set of all rooted and pointed triangulations with $n$ vertices (or equivalently $2(n-2)$ faces).
-Let $M\in\mathscr{T}_n$, let $\partial$ be the distinguished vertex of $M$, and let $e_-$ and $e_+$ be respectively the origin and the target of the root edge.
-As previously, write $d_{gr}$ for the graph distance on the vertex set of $M$.
-The triangulation $M$ is said to be positive, resp. null, resp. negative, if
+Let $\mathscr{T}_n$ denote the set of all rooted and pointed triangulations with $n$ vertices [or, equivalently, $2(n-2)$ faces].
+Let $M\in \mathscr{T}_n$, let $\partial$ be the distinguished vertex of $M$, and let $e_-$ and $e_+$ be, respectively, the origin and the target of the root edge.
+As previously, write $d_{\mathrm{gr}}$ for the graph distance on the vertex set of $M$.
+The triangulation $M$ is said to be positive, respectively null, respectively negative, if

-With an obvious notation, we can thus write $\mathscr{T}_n=\mathscr{T}_n^+\cup\mathscr{T}_n^0\cup \mathscr{T}_n^-$.
+With an obvious notation, we can thus write $\mathscr{T}_n=\mathscr {T}_n^+\cup\mathscr{T}_n^0\cup\mathscr{T}_n^-$.
 Note that reversing the orientation of the root edge gives an obvious bijection between $\mathscr{T}_n^+$ and $\mathscr{T}_n^-$.